UKHackspaceFoundation/foundation/telegramNotes.md

+#Notes from Telegram Conversation

+The following will be documented as copied from people's personal opinions and inputs, others will be documented as collected observations if they are more like decisions.

-Started with the intention of using the examples of Hackspaces to help one another to lead by good examples to document, adopt and share.
+The conversation on Telegram started with the intention of using the examples of Hackspaces to help one another to lead by good examples to document, adopt and share.

 The UK Hackspace Foundation can now be better supported by people whom have experience running a Hackspace for a number of years and it can now be time to collect this knowledge together to help each other and new Hackspaces.